kframework/boogie-semantics/boogie.md

     rule #addStartLabel((.StmtList):StmtList #as Ss) => $start:             Ss
 ```

-We preprocess each statement one at a time, and finish preprocessing once all statements have been processed.
+Next, we preprocess each statement one at a time.

 ```k
     rule <pp> Stmt Stmts:StmtList => Stmt ~> Stmts ... </pp>